 There are few more enjoyable ways to explore a city than on a bespoke street food tour, and Latin America has no shortage of options.
 We have a roster of expert foodie guides around the continent who take visitors around the streets of their home town, introducing them to home-cooked meals, and regaling them with stories about their city, its history and how this has shaped their local cuisine.
-These food adventures include visits to iconic places where local culinary history was made, restaurants or simple food stalls that have been specializing in a single dish for generations, and eateries that continue to prepare dishes that the rest of the country has forgotten and in doing so, preserving an important part of history.
+These food adventures include visits to iconic places where local culinary history was made, restaurants or simple food stalls that have been specialising in a single dish for generations, and eateries that continue to prepare dishes that the rest of the country has forgotten, thereby preserving an important part of history.

 • Tasting local street food is a way to really experience the authentic local culture